derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 the same number of spectral bins.
 - For a specific installation of ``MORTICIA``, the least confusing approach is to have all instances of Mitsuba across all harnessed compute platforms compiled with the same number of spectral bins.
-- Note that if depth maps are required from Mitsuba, then in must be compiled in the standard RGB mode.
+- Note that if depth maps are required from Mitsuba, then it must be compiled in the standard RGB mode.
 Hence it can be useful to have a 3-channel Mitsuba compilation available on one of the available compute servers, strictly for the purpose of computing depth maps for a scene.
 Depth maps are useful for rendering purposes when the scene contains objects at a variety of distances (say an aircraft and a ground plane).